Who Is Idina Menzel?

-Idina Menzel was born on May 30, 1971 in Syosset, New York, going on to establish a successful Broadway career starring in projects like Rent and Wicked, winning a Tony for the latter.
-She has also appeared in TV and film, striking box office gold voicing the character of Queen Elsa in the animated film Frozen.
+Idina Menzel was born on May 30, 1971 in Syosset, New York, going on to establish a successful Broadway career with starring roles in projects like Rent and Wicked, winning a Tony for the latter.
+She has also appeared in TV and film, striking box office gold by voicing the character of Queen Elsa in the animated film Frozen.
 Menzel sang the centerpiece song "Let It Go," which went on to become a Top 5 pop hit.
-She has later received a Tony nomination for her role in the musical If/Then.
+She later received a Tony nomination for her role in the musical If/Then.

 Background and Early Career